 These programs open in February each year; nominations are due in May each year.
-Awards are made in conjunction with the WIFLE Annual Leadership Training held each June.
+Awards are made in conjunction with the WIFLE Annual Leadership Training (usually held each June).

 WIFLE formally solicits Agencies by letter once a year to nominate individuals who have demonstrated achievements outstanding enough to compete for the various annual WIFLE Awards.
 WIFLE is the only non-profit organization to offer these awards to recognize exceptional courage, outstanding accomplishments, and significant contributions that have advanced the recruitment, retention, and promotion of women in federal law enforcement.
 Additionally, WIFLE honors a federal prosecutor for exceptional work resulting in the conviction of individual(s) for trafficked women or children for sexual exploitation; committed or attempted to commit a crime of violence against women/or any minority group; committed a civil rights violation; and other heinous criminal offenses.

 WIFLE offers two types of scholarships each year.
 If you are a WIFLE Regular or Associate Member (or a Regular or Associate Member sponsoring an individual), eligibility criteria is under the WIFLE Members Scholarship.
 If you are not a member of WIFLE, eligibility criteria is under WIFLE Scholarship.

 WIFLE awards one scholarship in the amount of $1,500 per year to a Regular or Associate Member or Regular or Associate Member sponsored applicant.
 Once selected for the award, the student will receive an additional automatic $1,500 in the following year without renewing the application.
 Applicants sponsored by a WIFLE Regular or Associate Member (in good standing) and WIFLE regular or Associate Members sponsoring themselves (who are members in good standing) are eligible.